 Pattern for Incorporating Graphic into Text

 The first step is to introduce the topic and identify the need for using such graphical representations.
-The second step focuses on showing the graphic aid following which either the sender can interpret it or let the readers do it by themselves and guide them through the process.
+The second step focuses on showing the graphic aid following.
+Afterward, the sender can interpret it or let the readers do it by themselves and guide them through the process.
 The final step is the analysis of the data with graphic aid.
-For instance, in the first figure the preference for shopping locations has been shown and it displayed almost 2/3rd of the total number of customers preferred shopping in suburban locations than in cities.

 Once the graphic is introduced, it should be merged with the body of the text immediately.
 If a writer cannot fit an entire graphic diagram in one page, then he/she will have to ensure that it appears on the top of the next page.

 It is advisable not to repeat what the graphic already suggests, but to explain it further while analyzing or interpreting it.
 The central arguments should be emphasized more.